louiefalfonso/louiefalfonso/README.md

+<p>Hi there!
+I'm Louie!</p>
-I'm a passionate Frontend Developer with a focus on building beautiful and user-friendly web experiences.
+<p>I'm a passionate frontend developer with a focus on building beautiful, user-friendly, and responsive web experiences.</p>

-What I Do:
+What I can do:

-- Craft responsive and performant web interfaces using HTML, CSS (including preprocessors), and JavaScript (ES6+).
+- Design and develop user interfaces using HTML, CSS (including preprocessors), and JavaScript (including modern ES6+ syntax).
-- Build interactive experiences with popular frameworks like React, Angular, or Vue.js.
+- Build interactive and performant web applications using popular frameworks like React, Angular, or Vue.js.
-- Ensure websites are accessible and function seamlessly across all devices.
+- Ensure websites are responsive and display well across all devices (desktop, tablet, mobile).
-- Write clean and maintainable code following best practices.
+- Implement best practices for accessibility and browser compatibility.
+- Leverage version control (Git) for collaborative development.

 <div align="left">
   <img src="https://github.com/devicons/devicon/blob/master/icons/react/react-original-wordmark.svg" title="React" alt="React" width="40" height="40"/>&nbsp;